sophiestephenson/cs740_assignment2/README.md

 # CS740 Assignment 2: Chord

 I have implemented a simplified version of Chord in Python using Flask apps for each node.
+The code lives at this repository: [https://github.com/sophiestephenson/cs740_assignment2](https://github.com/sophiestephenson/cs740_assignment2).

 ## Setup
 Ensure you have all requirements installed by running